parth0cb/chatbot-with-enhanced-memory/README.md

-# Enhanced Memory Chat Application
+# Chatbot with enhanced memory

-A Flask-based web application that enables conversational AI with persistent memory capabilities.
-This chatbot remembers important information across conversations, allowing for more context-aware and personalized interactions.
+A conversational AI with persistent memory capabilities.
+This chatbot deliberately remembers important information across conversations, allowing for more context-aware and personalized interactions.

 ## Features